 Is your house so drafty that it feels like a haunted old castle?
 There are some “little” reasons for this big problem.

 We can help you with both, but in this article we’re going to cover the first part: the plan to fix your drafty house.
-We’ll cover why a house gets drafts as well as three effective steps to fix a drafty house.
-Let’s dive in.
+You’ll cover the following:

 Why is my house drafty?

 First, let’s cover the reason your house gets drafty in the first place—or, perhaps even more importantly, what isn’t the reason for your drafts.